-Tennessee whiskey belongs to a category of brown spirits that are often overlooked by many, even though it is odd, considering the fact that Jack Daniel’s is a Tennessee whiskey that has become a force to reckon with globally.
+Tennessee whiskey belongs to a category of brown spirits that are often overlooked by many and wanted in any whiskey tours, even though it is odd, considering the fact that Jack Daniel’s distillery is a Tennessee whiskey that has become a force to reckon with globally.
 It is one of the recurrent best-selling whiskeys in the world, earning up to hundreds of millions of dollars for Brown-Forman, its parent company.

 It may be that the popularity of Jack Daniel’s as a Tennessee whiskey has made it vulnerable enough to be treated like nothing by spirit snobs as a frat house drink or a substitute for water.